Lingling Xu, Wenjun Zhou, Yanjuan Yuan, Qing Shao and Hongqun Qiao* Pages 111 - 121 ( 11 )

-Objective: The purpose of this study is to establish a simple, sensitive and effective LC-MS/MS analysis method for determination the concentration of trans-loxoprofen alcohol in plasma and tissues.
+Objective: The purpose of this study is to establish a simple, sensitive, and effective LC-MS/MS analysis method for determining the concentration of trans-loxoprofen alcohol in plasma and tissues.

-Methods: The analytic samples were precipitated by methanol in one step and separated using a reverse-phase Poroshell 120 EC-C18 column (4.6 mm×50mm; 2.7μm).
-And the gradient mobile phase at a flow rate of 0.6 mL/min was composed of acetonitrile and 0.1% formic acid in water.
-The quantitative detection was achieved by multiple-reaction monitoring mode with positive electrospray ionization source, transitional ion pairs of m/z 265.9>184.8 for trans-loxoprofen-alcohol, and 268.8>187.9 for rac-trans-loxoprofen-D3 alcohol (Internal standard).
+Method: The analytic samples were precipitated by methanol in one step and separated using a reverse- phase Poroshell 120 EC-C18 column (4.6 mm×50 mm; 2.7 μm).
+And the mobile gradient phase at a flow rate of 0.6 mL/min was composed of acetonitrile and 0.1% formic acid in water.
+The quantitative detection was achieved by multiple-reaction monitoring mode with a positive electrospray ionization source, transitional ion pairs of m/z 265.9>184.8 for trans-loxoprofenalcohol, and 268.8>187.9 for rac-trans-loxoprofen-D3 alcohol (Internal standard).

-Results: A good linearity of calibration curves for plasma and tissues were observed in the concentration range from 5.0 to 5000ng/mL, and the lower limit of quantification was detected at 5.0ng/mL.
+Result: A good linearity of calibration curves for plasma and tissues was observed in the concentration range from 5.0 to 5000 ng/mL, and the lower limit of quantification was detected at 5.0 ng/mL.
 The intra-day and inter-day precision in plasma and tissues were within 8.94% and 7.26%, respectively.
 The mean extraction recovery and matrix effects in plasma and tissues were in the range of 89.08~109.27% and 89.00~106.80%, respectively.
-Precision of stability in plasma and tissues were within 8.91% and 7.08%, respectively.
+Precision of stability in plasma and tissues was within 8.91% and 7.08%, respectively.